maxskunkworks/dev/O365-Endpoints-Notifications/README.md

 <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-**NOTE**: You must specify an Office 365 email account for the solution to work without modification.
+**NOTE**: You must specify and authenticate to an Office 365 email account for the solution to work without modification.

 ## Usage